ChampagneD/Golden_Sun_Remix/README.md

 its a game in memory of a good and great game from my childhood time, I want to create a game who got some easter eggs but still is independent.

+In this game Reiner(the player) want to live a great life of adventure with misadventure and joy, you will grow stronger and stronger with your childhood friends, you will make friends while you travel this fantastic world.

 ## Rules

 * The player move with ZQSD
 * The player can interract with PNJs
-* The player sometimes enter in combat and can choose an action like attack, magic, run.
+* The player sometimes enter in combat when walking outside citys and can choose an action like attack, magic, run.
-* The player got a principal quest
+* While the player travel he will encounter ennemies and got different quest who will lead him to save the world

 ## CODE & API

-This game is developed in JavaScript using #RPG JS
+This game is developed in **JavaScript** using **RPG JS**

 ## DATAS